-Displays the operating time since the selected tripmeter was reset.
+This indicator displays the operating time since the selected tripmeter was reset.

 The elapsed time will be calculated based on value displayed on the tripmeter (A or B) selected.

 Also, the elapsed time for tripmeter A will be displayed when the odometer, tripmeter A, numerical tachometer and reserve tripmeter are selected.